SamihG/zabbix/zabbix_elasticsearch/README.md

-	Monitor ElasticSearch as a Cluster or Standalone Discover and Monitor ElasticSearch Nodes of the Cluster Monitor the State of the cluster (Green, Yellow, Red) Monitor the availability of the API ElasticSearch (collect data trought the api default port 9200) Monitor the memory used in percent of the process : elasticsearch (Linux)
+	Monitor ElasticSearch as a Cluster or Standalone Discover and Monitor ElasticSearch Nodes of the Cluster Monitor the State of the cluster (Green, Yellow, Red) Monitor the availability of the API ElasticSearch (collect data through the api default port 9200) Monitor the memory used in percent of the process : elasticsearch (Linux)
 		elasticsearch-service-x64 or elasticsearch-service-x86 (Windows)